 Adams nominates the biography by David Harris Willson (1956, Jonathan Cape) as the standard work which he says has not yet been superceded.
 Wilson's book is a problem, however.
-Recent scholars have rejected his toxic views of James and have revised the general opion of this king.
+Recent scholars have rejected his negative views of James and have revised the general opion of this king.
 Professor John Cramsie (Associate Professor of History, Union College, Schenectady, New York) commented in a June 2003 review of biographies of James that "James VI & I has been thoroughly reassessed in the past twenty years.
 The obvious target was David Willson's toxic treatment in King James VI & I (Jonathan Cape; London, 1956)."
-In surveying several newish works on both James II and Elizabeth I on the Institute of Historical Research (University of London) '' book review website he concluded "The missing element in this revisionist project has been a full-length study of James capable of supplanting Willson."
-In this context then the attempt by Glenn Burgess is indeed a significant book and one frought with problematic issues.
+In surveying several newish works on both James II and Elizabeth I on the Institute of Historical Research (University of London) 'History in Focus' book review website he concluded "The missing element in this revisionist project has been a full-length study of James capable of supplanting Willson."
+In this context then the attempt by Glenn Burgess would indeed have been a significant book and one frought with problematical issues.

-A 1605 portrait of James attributed to .
+A 1605 portrait of James attributed to John de Critz.

 One of a number of similar paintings produced by John de Critz and his studio around 1605 and 1606, with small variations.
 It was used on the 1967 David Mathew book but given the Andy Warhol treatment.

-Confirming the vendor’s listing of this book, Yale UK has posted in their online catalogue with the basic publication details (including 448 pages) and stating that it will be an English Monarchs title, but without a date.
-This is the last known Yale English Monarchs title in preparation.
-The Future Releases pages on this site discusses the remaining Monarchs yet to have a book in this series.
+At about that time Yale UK posted a now discontinued webpage in their online catalogue with the basic publication details (including 448 pages) and a statement that it was to be an English Monarchs title, but without a date.

 Professor Burgess has been at the University of Hull since 1994, but born and educated in New Zealand.
-He is a Fellow of the Royal Historical Society and already has many published titles to his name in this area of study.
-His new book on James, and that of the previous monarch by Simon Adams, will fill the large void in the English Monarch series and is most welcome indeed.
+He is a Fellow of the Royal Historical Society and already has written many titles in this area of study.